RaeXp917/Windows_No_Bloatware/README.md

    Edition Selection: When the list of versions appears, select:
    **Windows 11 IoT Enterprise LTSC (This is Index 2)**

     No Internet: Do not connect to Wi-Fi/Ethernet during setup.
-This ensures a clean Local Account creation.
+Until you boot to your os without the flash drive.

 ---